pypy/pypy/pypy/doc/rlib.rst

     f()

-.. _rstack: ../../../../pypy/rlib/rstack.py

 ``streamio``
 ============

-The streamio_ contains an RPython stream I/O implementation (which was started by Guido van Rossum as `sio.py`_ in the CPython sandbox as a prototype for the upcoming new file implementation in Python 3000).
+The `pypy/rlib/streamio.py`_ contains an RPython stream I/O implementation (which was started by Guido van Rossum as `sio.py`_ in the CPython sandbox as a prototype for the upcoming new file implementation in Python 3000).

-.. _streamio: ../../../../pypy/rlib/streamio.py
 .. _`sio.py`: http://svn.python.org/view/sandbox/trunk/sio/sio.py

 ``unroll``
 ==========

-The unroll_ module most importantly contains the function ``unrolling_iterable`` which wraps an iterator.
+The `pypy/rlib/unroll.py`_ module most importantly contains the function ``unrolling_iterable`` which wraps an iterator.
 Looping over the iterator in RPython code will not produce a loop in the resulting flow graph but will unroll the loop instead.

-.. _unroll: ../../../../pypy/rlib/unroll.py

 ``parsing``
 ===========

-The parsing_ module is a still in-development module to generate tokenizers and parsers in RPython.
+The `pypy/rlib/parsing/`_ module is a still in-development module to generate tokenizers and parsers in RPython.
 It is still highly experimental and only really used by the `Prolog interpreter`_ (although in slightly non-standard ways).
 The easiest way to specify a tokenizer/grammar is to write it down using regular expressions and